hoytech/update-immutable/README.md

 Please add any bug reports or feature requests to the [update-immutable repo on github](https://github.com/hoytech/update-immutable).

-As mentioned, this is a re-implementation of [react's update function](https://facebook.github.io/react/docs/update.html) which is now deprecated (but currently still available).
+As mentioned, this is a re-implementation of [react's update function](https://facebook.github.io/react/docs/update.html) which is now deprecated (but currently still available [as an add-on](https://www.npmjs.com/package/react-addons-update)).

 There is another re-implementation called [immutability-helper](https://www.npmjs.com/package/immutability-helper).
 It allows you to define custom commands, although currently it doesn't provide autovivification or `$unset`.